The Dome Center: Dome Arena

-The Dome Arena, a 4,086-seat indoor arena with 2,164 permanent seats and 25000 sqft of exhibit space.
+The Dome Arena is a 4,086-seat indoor arena with 2,164 permanent seats and 25000 sqft of exhibit space.
 It was built in 1972 with what was at the time one of the largest self-supporting wooden roofs in the world, and was the home of the Rochester Zeniths of the Continental Basketball Association from 1978 to 1983.
 It is the site of concerts, trade shows, indoor sporting events, conventions and other events.
 The Rochester Raiders indoor football team played there in 2010.
 Roc City Roller Derby has played there since 2009.

+Rock concerts

 On May 10, 1977, the blues rock band Foghat recorded their double platinum selling album Foghat Live at this arena.

+Basketball

 The arena's trademark was the experimental green textile and rubber basketball court, which at the time was billed as the "future of basketball courts", (the "AstroTurf of basketball").
 Although it was growing in popularity in Europe, the carpeted playing court never took off as a viable surface in the US, and a generation later "The Rug" remains an icon in the memories of those who recall the Dome Arena's short history as a professional sports venue.

 The Dome Arena was the host to one of the most unusual games in basketball history.
 In January 1979, the Rochester Zeniths were hosting the CBA All-Stars in the league's annual All-Star game.
 At halftime, a major blizzard knocked out power in western New York, postponing completion of the game until the following evening.
 Instead of merely completing the game by playing two more quarters, CBA Commissioner Jim Drucker decided that they would continue the game from the point of the blackout, but play an additional four quarters for the new fans in attendance the second night.
 Thus, that game would be the only game in professional basketball history to feature six complete 12-minute "quarters".
 The hometown Zeniths won the game, 182–168.

 The Zeniths won CBA Championships in 1978–79 and 1980–81 while based out of the Dome Arena.

+Pickleball club

+In November 2023 the Dome completed a $500,000 reconfiguration for one singular purpose with 12 tournament-quality pickleball courts filling the circular floor.
+The ROC Dome Pickleball Club offered lessons and events and hosted tournaments.
+Other events the Dome previously hosted were transferred to Minett Hall.
+On July 24, 2024, the Dome Pickleball Club abruptly and permanently ceased operations.

+Following the short-lived pickleball era, the Dome Arena was permanently leased to a youth lacrosse organization.